HEALTH STATISTIC(S) OF THE DAY

 More than one-third of U.S. women suffer from pelvic floor disorder, or PFD.
 About 377,000 are reported to have had surgery (as of 20102) for the disorder, with those numbers expected to climb significantly over the next several decades.
 During their lifetime, approximately one in 11 women will have surgery to address pelvic floor issues, says women’s health expert and advocate, Donnica Moore, M.D.

-The pelvic floor contains a group of muscles that act as a sling, supporting the urethra, vagina and anus to keep them all wher they belong.
+The pelvic floor contains a group of muscles that act as a sling, supporting the urethra, vagina and anus to keep them all where they belong.
 Anything that stretches it – pregnancy, surgery, obesity, radiation therapy – can compromise its strength and function.

 When the muscles are compromised, so are things like your bladder and your pleasure in sex.
 (Need proof?
 Well firstly, are you enjoying sexual and intimate moments like actresses that feature on somewhere like nu-bay.com seem to?
 Second, one in three women over 35 report issues with bladder leakage, says Dr. Donnica.
 Another statistic, as reported by the North American Menopause Society: Between 17% and 45% of postmenopausal women say they find sex painful.)
 With the use of products from this site women can attempt to strengthen their pelvic floor muscles to increase sexual pleasure and more, you might also want to get your man to read something like this https://www.vigrxplus.com/how-to-please-a-woman/ so you can get back to having great sex.

 PFD happens to women young and old, for different reasons.